-We have a number of current and recently completed research and development projects relating to child wellbeing and protection, more details of which can be found below and also on the University of Stirling Research Management System.
+We have a number of current and recently completed research and development projects relating to child wellbeing and protection, more details of which can be found below.

-You will also find more about the research we are involved in and associated with on the Faculty of Social Sciences Child Wellbeing and Protection research group page.
-The research group underpins the Centre for Child Wellbeing and Protection and brings together staff from across the University of Stirling who are engaged in research of relevance to children’s wellbeing and protection.
+The Child Wellbeing and Protection research group underpins the Centre for Child Wellbeing and Protection and brings together staff from across the University of Stirling who are engaged in research of relevance to children’s wellbeing and protection.

 Our first new research project ‘Seamless Services’ is being funded by the University of Stirling in partnership with Aberlour Child Care Trust, Children in Scotland, NHS Forth Valley and Social Work Scotland.
 In this project three linked PhD studies will critically examine the impact of Scotland’s framework for children’s services upon the wellbeing of children in Scotland.
 Seamless services will consider the contributions of Health, Education and Social Work to the wellbeing of children.